Faculty of Economics and Administrative Sciences

 IFN-423 Blockchain Technology

-The course provides an examination of the technology aspects of digital transformation, as well as the market and business aspects, and the policy and regulatory initiatives affecting digitalization processes.
+The course provides an examination of the technological aspects of digital transformation, as well as the market and business aspects, and the policy and regulatory initiatives affecting digitalization processes.
 This includes examining business processes and services, including network infrastructures, management and processing of data and digital services and applications made available, business models and ecosystems.
 Additionally, policy initiatives and regulatory measures operating at this point, including EU policies in the region, will be discussed.
 Thus, after one semester of study, students will be able to understand the impact of digitalization in today's society.

 MAN-439 Marketing and Sustainability